Existence of solutions for deterministic bilevel games under a general Bayesian approach: Existence of solutions for the Bayesian approach

 \item The maps $R_0$ and $R_1$ have measurable values and verify that

 \end{enumerate} We say that $S$ is \emph{rectangularly continuous} on $X$ if it is so at each point $\bar{x}\in X$. \end{definition}

 We propose the name of rectangular continuity since the inclusions in \eqref{eq:sandwich} enclose $S(x)$ between a rectangular-sum of sets: the ``horizontal parts" $T_0(x)$ and $T_1(x)$ converge to $S(\bar{x})$, while the ``vertical parts" $R_0(x)$ and $R_1(x)$ converge to $\{0\}$, but keeping the same proportion as stated by equation \eqref{eq:ProportionOrthogonalPart}.
+In the above definition, equation \eqref{eq:ProportionOrthogonalPart} is equivalent to

-Rectangular Continuity at $\bar{x}\in X\subset\R^d$ implies usual continuity at $\bar{x}$.
+Rectangular continuity at $\bar{x}\in X\subset\R^d$ implies continuity at $\bar{x}$.
 This follows directly from \eqref{eq:limits} and the Sandwich inclusion in \eqref{eq:sandwich}.
 The reciprocal implication is not always true (Example \ref{ex:triangletosegment} fails to verify rectangular continuity at $\bar{x}=0$).
-The following proposition provides some direct cases where Rectangular Continuity is verified.
+The following proposition provides some direct cases where rectangular continuity is verified.

 \begin{proposition} Let $Y$ be a nonempty compact subset of $\R^p$, and let $S:X\tto Y$ be a set-valued map with nonempty closed values, that is continuous at $\bar{x}\in X$.
 Assume that one of the following conditions hold: \begin{enumerate} \item $S(\bar{x})$ is a singleton. \item $S$ is of constant affine dimension near $\bar{x}$. \item $S$ is convex-valued and $S(\bar{x})$ has nonempty interior. \item $S$ is convex-valued with $Y\subset \R$, that is, if $p=1$. \end{enumerate} Then, $S$ is rectangularly continuous at $\bar{x}$. \end{proposition} \begin{proof} The first assertion is verified by taking, for $j=0,1$, $T_j(x)$ as a single-valued selection of $S$ and $R_j(x)=S(x)-T_j(x)$.
 The second one comes from taking $T_j(x)=S(x)$ and $R_j(x)=\{0\}$, for $j=0,1$.
 The third one is a consequence of the second one, since in this case $S(x)$ has full affine dimension for all $x$ near $\bar{x}$.
 The fourth case is a consequence of the first and the third cases, since when $p=1$, the lower semicontinuity of $S$ yields either that $S(\bar{x})$ is a singleton, or that $S(x)$ has full affine dimension near $\bar{x}$. \end{proof}